PeterBrockfeld/BarcodeParser/README.md

 * "PRICE" as `title`,
 * "47.11" as `data` (a floating point number) and
 * "978" as `unit` (the ISO code for €)

+### Limitations

+The `parseBarcode()` function doesn't do any checks for plausibility.
+If the code you handle over to the function contains e.g. an invalid GTIN or some invalid ISO code the function will happily return this invalid content.

 ## A simple scanning application as example